-Our language has become demoralized as talk of common good has become replaced with a focus on individualism and achievement focused on instrumental value.
-In suffering we talk about a desire for "closure" and moving on in the world of achievement, while the past teaches us to find meaning in our shared experiences and connection to others.
-From Hippocrates to Paracelsus we learned that secular medicine must be balanced with spiritual purpose.
+Role models remind us of who we are and who we can be.
+They give us an aspirational goal in a time when our language has become demoralized and talk of common good has become replaced with a focus on individual achievement.
+In suffering, we talk about a desire for "closure" and moving on in the world of achievement, while the past teaches us to find meaning in our shared experiences and connection to others.
+From Hippocrates to Paracelsus we learned the balance of secular medicine must be balanced with spiritual purpose.
 From Elizabeth Blackwell we learn the balancing influence of women in medicine.
 Role models like Osler teach us that service to the world of science and medicine must be balanced with the humanities, like twin berries on a single stem.
 Role models connect our inner and outer lives and remind us that we stop serving other people at the peril of losing our own personal balance and connections that sustain our spirit.

 The medical humanities offer insights into the ways that role models can provide a way for doctors in training to define who they want to be as professional healers.
 A full examination of medical ethics includes reflection on those who came before us, and the lessons they pass along on the journey.
 As Dr. John P. McGovern noted, the lessons are really about more than our professional life, they are about our whole life and how to flourish in our careers as well as in our personal lives.
-Without these lessons from history and the moral imagination we become unable to distinguish the better path towards those things that give meaning to the events in our life.
+Without these lessons from history and the moral imagination, we become unable to distinguish the better path towards those things that give meaning to the events in our life.

-In this paper I have argued that Sir William Osler and other role models are still relevant to today's world because of its timeless grounding in the classic humanities and openness to change.
-In this year's incoming class of medical students at Texas Tech women were equally represented with men in roughly equal numbers.
+In this paper, we have argued that Sir William Osler and other role models are still relevant to today's world because of the timeless grounding in the classic humanities and the openness to change that they foster.
+In this year's incoming class of medical students at Texas Tech, women are equally represented with men.
 The inclusion of women as role models is thus a necessary complement to inspire our students.
-Osler was open to the inclusion of women and how the women who came before us also speak to the need to take a holistic view of life and our place in it.
 Elizabeth Blackwell was our first female medical school graduate, but many women have followed and made their own mark on medicine.
 Dean Berk has been a supporter of women in medicine, and has elevated women to positions of leadership within the school.
 These role models inspire and lead by example, incorporating ethical leadership with excellence in scientific knowledge to serve our patients.
 Our students and our patients deserve no less.